theory/theory.so/source/_posts/2013-11-26-toward-a-database-uri-standard.md

 First, the requirement that the authority part must include a host address prevents the specification of a URI with a username that can be used to connect to a Unix socket.
 PostgreSQL and MySQL, among others provide authenticated socket connections.
-Fortunately [RFC 2396] does not seem to require the host name, and, as a precedent, neither do [file URIs].
+While [RFC 3986] requires the host name, its predecessor, [RFC 2396], does not.
+Furthermore, as a precedent, neither do [file URIs].
 So I'm thinking of allowing something like this to connect to a PostgreSQL database

     db:pg://postgres:secr3t@/